corb555/Task-Score/README.md

 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # Troubleshooting
+1. Behavior Designer installation - make sure you can successfully run the BD demoes.
 1. Debug info - In the Behavior Designer Inspector for the Task Score task, enable the magnifying glass on "Sc".
 This will display the realtime value of the task score on the Behavior Diagram.
 1. Debug info - For each script, enable DebugFlag to log debugging information.
 1. Tags - All the game objects you want to track must have a tag (weapon, player, healthpack, etc) for the distance calculator.
 Make sure the player is tagged, healthpacks are tagged, weapons are tagged.
 The weapon names must match a name listed in WeaponDict in FPSVariables.cs.
 For a pickup item, the tag MUST be applied to the item with the pickup script.**